Booth notebook

 Why it fits

-Lily Maebelle by The Valentines off The Birth Of Doo Wop 1948-1955 (1994) stays related to Venus in Furs by The Velvet Underground & Nico off The Velvet Underground & Nico - 45th Anniversary (1966) through doo-wop, but changes the pocket enough to matter.
-Reach for it when the sequence needs a record that can keep moving and still leave detail behind.
-It leaves War by The Cardigans off The Rest Of The Best (2024) a clean lane instead of boxing the handoff in.
+Award Tour by A Tribe Called Quest off Midnight Marauders (1993) stays related to Venus in Furs by The Velvet Underground & Nico off The Velvet Underground & Nico - 45th Anniversary (1966) through hip hop, but changes the pocket enough to matter.
+Reach for it when the pressure needs to come from the pocket and the cadence rather than from a giant arrangement swing.
+It leaves In the Midnight Hour by Wilson Pickett off The Exciting Wilson Pickett (Edition Studio Masters) (2006) a clean lane instead of boxing the handoff in.

 Track context